afgallo/hapimix/README.md

 - `@hapipal/confidence`: A configuration document format for hapi.
 - `@hapipal/haute-couture`: For automatic file-based hapi plugin composition.
 - `@hapipal/toys`: Hapi.js helpers for enhancing productivity.
-- `handlebars`: A popular semantic templating engine.
+- `ejs`: Embedded JavaScript templating.
 - `joi`: A powerful schema description language and data validator for JavaScript.

 And the primary development dependencies: